 - Soft nose pads

 - Litemirror effect lens

 Uvex SGL 204 is cheap cycling sunglasses that deliver great performance and safety.
 The glasses are made of high-tech materials meaning that the wearer will experience the highest levels of comfort.
 The distinct close fit and the unrivalled lens technology offer an ultimate fit and excellent field of vision for the wearer.
 Since the lenses are coated with Uvex SupraVision Extreme, they are scratch resistant and have a permanent anti-fog.

 Uvex glasses have a soft nose pad for a customized fit and a soft grip on the inside of the sidearm.
 They are lightweight and weigh just around 23g.
 They are so lightweight that you forget that you are wearing something.
 You can wear these glasses where you need protection from high air, humidity, and long-lasting condensation exposure.
 There is an adjustable nose pad that is soft and provides pressure-free comfort.

-Although these are safety glass, they work fine for cycling.
+Although these are safety glasses, they work fine for cycling.
 You can also wear them with a cycling pollution mask.
 However, they fog up super-fast at traffic lights.
 If you want a decent pair of cycling sunglasses and don’t want to spend a lot of money, Uvex SGL 204 glasses can be a good option.

-Pros: Make a solid impression, hold well on the face even with jerky movements
+What I like: Make a solid impression, hold well on the face even with jerky movements

-Cons: Scratch quickly, the glass is quite susceptible to stains
+What I don’t: Scratch quickly, the glass is quite susceptible to stains

 7. DUCO Polarized Sports